 - Website: E-Learning, Translation & Ideas Bakery | Twitter | LinkedIn | ORCID

-I am an Associate Professor in Translation Studies in the University of Leeds Centre for Translation Studies, specialising in Computer-Assisted Translation (CAT) tools, Localisation project management, collaborative translation practices, and using Automatic Speech Recognition (ASR) in professional linguists’ workflows.
+I am Professor of Machine Translation and Computational Terminology at the University of Vienna, and Visiting Research Fellow in Translation Studies in the University of Leeds Centre for Translation Studies, specialising in Computer-Assisted Translation (CAT) tools, Localisation project management, collaborative translation practices, and using Automatic Speech Recognition (ASR) in professional linguists’ workflows.
 I collaborate with Language Service Providers from around the world and since 2013, I have been training heads of translation units and senior linguists from EU and UN Institutions to use CAT, ASR and corpus linguistics tools more effectively.

-Among the local, national and international projects, networks and initiatives I have been contributing to are: eCoLoRe, eCoLoTrain, MeLLANGE, the National Network for Interpreting (NNI), Online Resources for Conference Interpreters' Training (ORCIT), Localization World's Attracting and Developing Talent (ADT) group, ELIA-Exchange network, Translation Commons (member of the Advisory Board), DigiLing and the European Master's in Translation (EMT) network (member of the EMT Board).
+Among the local, national and international projects, networks and initiatives I have been contributing to are: eCoLoRe, eCoLoTrain, MeLLANGE, the National Network for Interpreting (NNI), Online Resources for Conference Interpreters' Training (ORCIT), Localization World's Attracting and Developing Talent (ADT) group, ELIA-Exchange network, Translation Commons (member of the Advisory Board), DigiLing and the European Master's in Translation (EMT) network.